KINSUGURU/face-morphing-algorithms/README.md

 # Face Morphing Algorithms

 This reposiotry is a part of my research regrarding Face Morphing.
 This includes links, python notebooks and scripts used for experimental Face Morphing Generation and Detection.
-I also used open source code.
+The code is heavly based on existing open source code.
 Check the references and sources for details.

-## Details

 ### What is face morphing

-## Usage
+There are several known techniques for face morphing generation:

+- Landmark based: OpenCV, Facemorpher and more
+- GAN based: StyleGAN2, MIPGAN2
+- Diffusion based: using interpolation with Diffusion autoencoders (this is a relatively new approach)

+This repository has the notebook ```stylegan2_face_morphing_basics.ipynb``` as an experimental introduction to StyleGAN2 face morphing.
+Open with Google colab.

+We also provide the script ```opencv_morph.py```.
+As the title suggests it generates morphs with OpenCV.

 ### Requirements
 It is advised to use a [Python virtual enviroment](https://docs.python.org/3/library/venv.html) or [conda/miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 The version of Python used is ```3.11.2```.
 Code last tested on Debian 12.